When to Stop Testing? Testing Exit Criteria Decision

 These criteria are termed as Completion or Exit Criteria.
 It is the answer to our question – “When to stop Testing?”.

-What is Completion or Exit Criteria?
+What is the Completion and Exit Criteria

-What should be present in Exit Criteria?
+What should be present in Exit Criteria

 Ideally, Exit or Stop Criteria is defined by combining various factors and hence is unique across all projects.
-It depends on the project requirement and hence should be defined during Test Planning; at the beginning of the project.
+It depends on the project requirements and hence should be defined during Test Planning; at the beginning of the project.
 Parameters defined in it should be quantified as much as possible.

 Testing can be stopped when: